jillb/WordPress-Diverse-Speaker-Workshop/README.md

 > ***Facilitator*** *-* \[Add in anything specific why your group wants
 > to hold this workshop for outreach to folks from underrepresented
 > groups.\]

+ℹ️ ***\> End Diversity Section***

 >
 > ***Facilitator** - Proceed to next slide, What are we looking for?*
 >

 ### What We Are Looking For

 > ℹ️
 >
-> ***Facilitators*** - If you are giving this workshop to recruit
-> speakers for a particular WordCamp or meetup, this is a good time to explain what
-> you are looking for if you need speakers to speak on particular
-> subjects or to particular audiences.
+> ***Facilitators*** - If you are giving this workshop to recruit speakers for a particular WordCamp or meetup, this is a good time to explain what you are looking for if you need speakers to speak on particular subjects or to particular audiences.
 >
 > ***Facilitator** - Proceed to next slide, Dispelling the myths*
 >